silverstripe/cow/readme.md

 If you're feeling lonely, or just want to test your install, you can run `cow moo`.

+## Dependencies

+Cow also depends on transifex-client and yamlclean for localisation.

+See [the transifex client docs](https://github.com/transifex/transifex-client) for instructions on installing transifex-client.
+Cow requires at least version 0.12.

+Install yamlclean gem using `gem install yamlclean`.

 ## Commands

 Cow is a collection of different tools (steps) grouped by top level commands.
 It is helpful to think about